Marlins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the underdog in three of their past 10 games and have gone 1-2 in those contests.
+- The Marlins have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

-- When it comes to the total, the Marlins and their foes are 4-5-1 in their last 10 contests.
+- When it comes to the total, the Marlins and their foes are 3-5-2 in their previous 10 contests.

-- The last 10 Marlins matchups have not had a spread set by bookmakers.
+- The Marlins have covered the runline in all of their previous 10 matchups (one of those games had a spread.

 Read More About This Game